Dyula love poem

 → Poem the mirror ←

-Jula (Dyula, julakan, diula, djula, dyoula), from Ivory Coast, in n'ko alphabet, the transcription script of the mande languages of west africa.
-My poem, jula (dyula), as this vehicular Mandingo language that has spread with the merchants in different countries, will also travel in Africa, I am sure as much that the African girl that I saw in my dream is pretty.
+Jula love poem (Dyula, Tagboussikan, Kong Jula, Djula, Diula, Trade Jula, Dyoula, Dioula, Jula Kong), from Ivory Coast, in n'ko alphabet, the transcription script of the mande languages of west africa.
+My jula poem, as this vehicular Mandingo language that has spread with the merchants in different countries, will also travel in Africa, I am sure as much that the African girl that I saw in my dream is pretty.
 This Niger-Congolese language of Ivory Coast and Burkina Faso, especially, but also of Mali, Ghana and Guinea has 21 million speakers.

 Mandes & mande languages